georchestra/georchestra/migrations/19.12/README.md

 ## Database migration

-No manual changes on the model are required to upgrade to the new version.

-Though, for the console, related to the GDPR compliance API [#2613](https://github.com/georchestra/georchestra/pull/2613), you should:
+For the console, related to the GDPR compliance API [#2613](https://github.com/georchestra/georchestra/pull/2613), you should:
 ```
 GRANT geonetwork TO georchestra;
 ```

+No other manual changes on the model are required to upgrade to the new version, since hibernate will take care of it.

 ## LDAP upgrade